-ELLA CROWSLEY (aka ZIZZ!) - INTERN/READER
+ELLA CROWSLEY (aka ZIZZ!) - READER

-Originally from Bath, Ella (the artist formerly known as Zizz) is a third-year English Literature undergraduate at the University of St Andrews.
+Originally from Bath, Ella (the artist formerly known as Zizz) is a fourth-year English Literature undergraduate at the University of St Andrews.
 She's always loved reading, and decided to study English because she enjoys discussing others’ work.
 That said, she's already founded her own student lifestyle blog, The World of Zizz, and aims to encourage creativity and innovation.
 'If a writer can make you feel something about their writing - whether it’s love, hate or anger - they’ve done their job,' she says.

 After attending the first virtual S&Co Scratch Night and noting the calibre of winning scripts and actors, she asked if she could get involved.
 With a mountain of admin and scripts to plough though, we hired her on the spot.
 Within seconds, Ella set up a site in the Cloud so we didn't have to email all script submissions to one another!
 Imagine!
 She also demonstrated a remarkable aptitude for recognising good scripts, so now helps to read and sift entries while quietly organising the team.

 'If I’m completely honest, I don’t like a lot of the scripts we read,' she told us recently, taking us by surprise.
-'Not every script can be to my taste, so I've been angered, shocked and repulsed by some of them, yet amused, delighted or moved by others; and that’s exactly what I'm looking for.
+'Not every script can be to my taste, so I've been angered, shocked and repulsed by some of them, yet amused, delighted or moved by others; and that’s exactly what I look for.
 I want to see characters come to life and stories lift off the page.
 I couldn't ask for a better way of learning about plays and screenplays.
 Zanna and Alex are amazingly talented and super cool.'
 Alright, we made up the last sentence.
 But we're pretty damned sure she thinks it.

 PHIL BAARDA - READER